surabhitri/Effect-of-Caste-Category-on-Job-Occupation/README.md

 Indians belonging to backward caste categories typically end up working as cooks, waiter, maids, sweepers, drivers, miners, barbers etc. i.e. jobs which are deemed to be of lower esteem by our society.
 To infer this I have used multi-level modelling and proportional odds model.
-My final model suggests that backward caste categories face serioous discrimination on the basis of caste which has a damaging effect on the job opportunities available to them.
+My final model suggests that backward caste categories face serious discrimination on the basis of caste which has a damaging effect on the job opportunities available to them.